Online MS Business Cybersecurity Management

 The degree addresses the significant need for cybersecurity talent.
 There are over 209,000 cybersecurity jobs in the US that are not filled, and cybersecurity job postings are up to 74 percent in the last five years, according to a 2015 Bureau of Labor Statistics study.
 Verizon Corporation reports that all types of businesses are targets of internal and external attackers ranging from small retailers and restaurants to large international financial institutions and manufacturers.
 Verizon reported in a landmark, multi-year study about 47,000 security incidents exploring 2500 accidental data disclosures and 44 million compromised records.
 Larger businesses are targeted by organized crime, nation states or activists.

 There are a variety of business cyber threats and a variety of potential business responses and controls.
-The MS CYBER degree is built to equip the motivated student with the toolkit to engage, lead and own the cybersecurity business career path.
+The CYBR degree is built to equip the motivated student with the toolkit to engage, lead and own the cybersecurity business career path.
 Cybersecurity threats to businesses are real and these incidents are becoming more severe, costly and escalating over time.
-Intellectual property theft, credit card fraud, pirated content, data alteration or theft, credit card fraud, malware, ransomware, clickfraud, hacked IoT devices and more are potentially threatening to successful business outcomes (courtesy of Goodman, 2015, Future Crimes:" Inside the Digital Undergroung and the Battle for Our Connected World).
+Intellectual property theft, credit card fraud, pirated content, data alteration or theft, credit card fraud, malware, ransomware, clickfraud, hacked IoT devices and more are potentially threatening to successful business outcomes (courtesy of: Goodman, 2015, Future Crimes: Inside the Digital Underground and the Battle for Our Connected World).